 Reverse parking is just part of life, but it’s also one of the largest contributors to motor vehicle insurance claims, according to a report published by the Department of Housing and Public Works.

 Such damage can be incurred by hitting another vehicle, stationary object, building, or most distressingly, a person or animal.
 But reverse parking doesn’t have to be intimidating.
-Once mastered, it is as straightforward a driving maneuver as any other.
+Once mastered, it is as straightforward a driving manoeuvre as any other.
 Here, we’ll cover the basics of reverse parking, and offer tips to make you calm and confident behind the wheel, even when you’re going backwards.

 You may be thinking: “there’s a difference?”
 You are not alone!
 The two forms of parking are actually very similar.
 Reverse parking specifically refers to the car’s movement — that is, a reverse park is when you are using the reverse gear to park.